-The perfect winter weekend in the English countryside
+The perfect winter weekend in a Shepherds Hut in Sussex, UK

 The days here in the UK have officially taken a winter turn.

 The clocks have gone back, the days are getting shorter and the air is most definitely colder too.

 Gone are the summer BBQs but we can now say hello to woolly socks, jumpers and mugs of hot chocolate – a dreamy alternative at that.

 If you guys have been with me a while, you’ll know that I am an ambassador for Herbal Essences and have been working with them for the last few months to support the launch of their gorgeous Herbal Essences bio:renew hair collection.

 It’s such a pleasure working with Herbal Essences as they truly value the importance of adventure as much as I do.
 The campaign behind the new range of haircare is all about letting life in and tuning into your adventurous side.

 Read my post here about the new collection and why it’s so special.